Robust feedback control of collisional plasma dynamics in presence of uncertainties: Robust feedback control by an external magnetic field

 Proposition \ref{prop:istctrl} provides a feedback control law based on the pointwise evaluation of the magnetic field at the position of each particle.
 However, such a requirement is not feasible from a technological perspective in realistic applications.
 To relax this constraint, we introduce an interpolation strategy by defining a set of fictitious spatial cells $C_k$, $k=1,\ldots,N_c$, partitioning the physical domain.
 Within this framework, the magnetic field acting on a particle located at position $\mathbf{x}_m$ is approximated by the constant value of the field within the cell $C_k$ that contains the particle.
 While this choice increases the complexity of the control problem, it leads to a more realistic and implementable setting.
+As mentioned in Section \ref{sec:problem_setting}, we adopt the simplification that the magnetic field lines in the two dimensional setting considered can be approximated by horizontal lines, since the contribution of the poloidal component of the magnetic field is much more smaller than the toroidal one.
+Following the idea introduced in \cite{lu2025piecewise}, we suppose the grid on which the magnetic field is reconstructed aligns with the magnetic field lines.
 Thus, for each $k = 1, \ldots, N_c$, we define the piecewise constant control $\hat{B}_k$ over the cell $C_k$ by interpolating the pointwise control values $B_m$ within the corresponding cell.
 For convenience, we denote by